Check-in and Orientation

 National Health Insurance – In accordance with Japanese law, AIU requires all students to carry National Health Insurance.

 Pension Plan – If you are a resident of Japan age 20 or older, you are required to join the Pension Plan.
 If you have no income, you will receive an “exemption of payment” while you are a student.

 Bank Account (optional) – For safekeeping and to receive overseas remittances, AIU recommends that international students open a bank account in Japan.

-Hanko seal (optional) - Just as you write your signature on contracts, application forms etc., in your home country, people in Japan use Hanko seals (official personal stamps) instead of a signature.
-You will have several chances to use one in Japan, such as when you open your bank account, etc.
+Hanko seal (optional) – Just as you write your signature on contracts, application forms etc., in your home country, people in Japan use Hanko seals (official personal stamps) instead of a signature.
+There will be several occasions where you may need to use one in Japan, such as when you open your bank account, etc.

-All new students are required to attend the orientation sessions, which cover information on life in Japan, academic information, registration at the local City Hall, etc., Students called “Peer Supporters” voluntarily help new students check in to the on-campus housing, fill out paperwork at the check-in desk, conduct campus tours etc.
+All new students are required to attend the orientation sessions, which cover information on life in Japan, academic information, registration at the local City Hall, etc. AIU Students called “Peer Supporters” will be volunteering to help new students check in to their on-campus housing, fill out paperwork at the check-in desk, and will conduct campus tours, etc.